-For business architects there is a temptation to think that the only path is to spend the rest of their career in architecture.
-Whilst this is the right path for some people, it does not have to be the case for others because a good business architect overtime will develop some significant advantages:
+For some business architects, there is a temptation to think that the only path is to spend the rest of their careers in architecture.
+Whilst this mentality is the right path for some people, it does not have to be the case for others because a good business architect overtime will develop some significant advantages, including:

-- Awareness of how the organisation creates value - Understanding of the full end-to-end of the organisation - Recognition as a trusted advisor and partner across all stakeholders - Enabler of strategies
+- Awareness of how the organisation creates value - Understanding of the organisation from end-to-end - Recognition as a trusted advisor and partner across all stakeholders - Enabler of strategies

-Clearly this is just a snapshot of some of the core advantages, but what is interesting is that they apply to a variety of disciplines and provide a business architect some clear choices:
+Clearly, these examples are just a snapshot of some of the core advantages, and what is really interesting is that they apply to a variety of disciplines and can provide a business architect with some clear career choices, including:

-- Business architecture specialist This is the most obvious move, it provides the business architect a platform to become an industry-leading specialist.
-In this capacity they are able to either lead practices or architect increasingly complex and large change initiatives, or in some cases are hired for their expertise and experience in the business architecture field. - Move to a role in the business (or IT) We are already starting to see some senior business architects moving into the business.
-This may seem odd, but if we think about it, most of the skills needed to lead are at the core of the business architect's toolbox.
-Business roles such as product owners, strategists or even heads of business units are starting to become serious options for the next leg of a business architect's career.
+- Accept a business architecture specialist position This role is the most obvious move.
+It provides the business architect a platform to become an industry-leading specialist.
+In this capacity, the architect is able to either lead practices or architect increasingly complex and large change initiatives.
+In some cases, a business architect can be hired for his or her expertise and experience in the business architecture field. - Move to a role in the business (or IT) We are already seeing some senior business architects moving into the business.
+This transition may seem odd, but if we think about it, most of the skills needed to lead are at the core of the business architect's toolbox.
+Business roles such as product owners, strategists, or even heads of business units are starting to become serious options for the next leg of a business architect's career.

 - Become an interdisciplinary person The growth of new businesses spurred on by digital and mobile has seen an increase of people joining startups instead of the traditional corporate world.
 The startup world demands not only speed, but people with a variety of skills.
 Business architects are required to have a variety of skills, but also an awareness of business and operating models.
-These skills are valuable for any start up, and offer a business architect a unique career choice. - Become a management consultant Business architecture has become a key component for translating strategy, and also shaping change and initiatives.
-These skills are now in even greater demand, and we are seeing traditional management consultancies looking for people who have this experience and skills.
+These skills are valuable for any start up, and offer a business architect a unique career choice. - Become a management consultant Business architecture has become a key component for translating strategy and shaping change and initiatives.
+These skills are now in even greater demand, and we are seeing traditional management consulting firms looking for people who have these experiences and skills.
 It provides the business architect a logical next step, which can either be working for themselves or as part of an established firm.

-What is hopefully obvious is that the role of a business architect is not constrained, and opens the door to numerous future opportunities.
+What is obvious is that the role of a business architect is not constrained, and opens the door to numerous future opportunities.
 Business architecture offers significant visibility and learning, but it's about the journey of the individual.
-The career options listed are just an example of what is possible, but each person must decide what they want to do.
-The business architect role can be a long term career or part of a journey.
+The career options listed above are just a few examples of what is possible, but each person must decide what they want to do.
+The business architect role can be a long-term career or part of a journey.
 The good news is that in both cases, a business architect will gain significant benefits regardless of the route chosen.